-The Proposed Project consists of the construction of a steel frame building on approximately 9.75 acres for the indoor cultivation of medical marijuana.
-The building would be located near the western boundary of the Proposed Project parcel and have a footprint of approximately 45,000 sq. ft., or 1.03 acres (Exhibit 2-3).
-The building would include an approximately 19,000 sq. ft. portion dedicated to office, processing, and warehouse uses.
-This portion of the building would have a maximum height of 34 feet, a width of 125 feet, and a length of 150 feet.
-This portion of the building would have metal building panel siding and a metal roof.
-The remaining approximately 26,000 sq. ft. portion of the proposed building would include a greenhouse (18,000 sq. ft.) and support rooms (8,000 sq. ft.).
-This portion of the building would have a maximum height of 21 feet and 6 inches, a width of 175 feet, and a length of 150 feet.
-This portion of the building would have metal insulated panel siding and a glass roof.
+The Proposed Project consists of the construction of a steel frame two-story building on approximately 1.26 acres for the indoor cultivation of medical marijuana.
+The building would be located in the center of the project parcel and have a footprint of approximately 19,393 square feet (sq. ft.), or 0.45 acres.
+The total building square footage of both levels would be 38,786 sq. ft. or .89 acres.
+The building would include eight suites, four on the lower level and four on the upper level ranging from 4,583 sq. ft. to 4,620 sq. ft.
+The building would have a maximum height of 44 feet, a width of 83 feet 9 inches, and a length of 245 feet 6 inches.
+The building would have metal panel siding and a metal roof.
+The Proposed Project would include 15 parking stalls on the eastern portion of the project site.
+The project site would be surrounded by landscaping and tube steel fencing.
 The overall architectural character would be that of an attractive, well-maintained industrial building.
 As required by City ordinance, the facility would include sufficient odor absorbing ventilation and exhaust systems.

 Landscaping has been designed to balance aesthetic, water use, and security objectives.
-A rock lined detention basin would be constructed south of the proposed building.
-Fifteen exterior light emitting diode (LED) area lights would be installed along the exterior walls of the proposed building and in the parking lot.
-The facilities would include a total of 74 parking stalls and a perimeter security fence with a security gate.
+Southwest crushed brown rock and accent boulder will line the perimeter of the proposed building within the tube steel fence boundaries.
+The facility would include a total of 15 parking stalls and a perimeter security fence with a security gate.
 As required by City ordinance, the security plan would also include security cameras, alarms, and a licensed security guard.
-A 30-foot wide fire lane would be provided along the east and southern side of the proposed building with access from the improved Hacienda Avenue.